memoio/memo-gitbook/docs/Introduction.md

 # Introduction MEMO

 As the Internet enters the era of data explosion, data storage, privacy protection and assetization have become key challenges.
 Traditional data storage methods face frequent system failures, lack of privacy protection, and complex and opaque data assetization processes.
-In the rapid development of blockchain technology, the concept of modular data layer provides a key idea to solve these problems.
+In the rapid development of blockchain technology, the concept of data layer provides a key idea to solve these problems.

-As a modular data layer based on blockchain, MEMO has the following characteristics:
+As a data layer based on blockchain, MEMO has the following characteristics:

 Solving the limitations of traditional storage

 Current centralized storage methods (such as traditional cloud storage) are susceptible to single point failures and privacy leaks.
-MEMO's modular design separates data storage, processing and access, builds a more flexible and decentralized storage architecture, and improves the security and reliability of data storage.
+MEMO's design separates data storage, processing and access, builds a more flexible and decentralized storage architecture, and improves the security and reliability of data storage.

 Improving the scalability of blockchain

 Blockchain systems often encounter performance bottlenecks when facing massive amounts of data.
-MEMO separates storage functions from execution and consensus layers through a modular data layer architecture.
+MEMO separates storage functions from execution and consensus layers through a data layer architecture.
 This design reduces the burden on blockchain nodes and improves the system's throughput, enabling it to better support high-frequency trading scenarios and complex applications.

 Promoting data assetization and transparency